rails/rails/guides/source/active_record_validations.md

 ### Custom Validators

-Custom validators are classes that extend `ActiveModel::Validator`.
-These classes must implement a `validate` method which takes a record as an argument and performs the validation on it.
+Custom validators are classes that inherit from `ActiveModel::Validator`.
+These classes must implement the `validate` method which takes a record as an argument and performs the validation on it.
 The custom validator is called using the `validates_with` method.